DISCOVER WHAT IT MEANS TO ESCAPE…

 Home to the largest land-fought military battle on Australian soil during World War Two, explore our key attractions dedicated to the ongoing legacy of peace and reconciliation, including the Cowra Japanese Garden & Cultural Centre and Prisoner of War Campsite.

-The Cowra Visitor Information Centre is an essential first stop for visitors to the Cowra region and is open daily from 8:30am – 5pm on weekdays and from 8:30am – 3:30pm on weekends (Closed Good Friday and Christmas Day).
+Home to the famous Hologram Theatre, the Cowra Visitor Information Centre is an essential first stop for visitors to the Cowra region and is open daily from 8:30am – 5pm on weekdays and from 8:30am – 3:30pm on weekends (Closed Good Friday and Christmas Day).

 WELCOME TO WIRADJURI COUNTRY